facebookincubator/flowtorch/README.md

 Copyright (c) Simplex Development Team.

-This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.
+This source code is licensed under the MIT license found in the LICENSE.txt file in the root directory of this source tree.

 # Overview